 I live in south central Wisconsin.
 I've always loved history.
 My great uncle traced our Raithel family lineage back to the 1400's in Germany, some of which I have posted at geneology.com.
 It would just follow that I would end up here at Find A Grave!
 I make vacations out of photographing graves so I apologize for invading anyone's territory.
-It's the only thing I make time to get away for.
+It's one of the only things I make time to get away for.

 I prefer to allow family members control if they wish it.